Sublinear-Time Algorithms for Compressive Phase Retrieval: Future Work

 \section{Future Work}

 In this paper we obtained sublinear-time algorithms for different versions of the compressive phase retrieval problem, using purely combinatorial techniques.
-Our results include the first algorithm for the $\ell_{\infty}/\ell_2$ problem, which has been discussed in the literature, and the first uniform scheme that runs in sublinear-time with almost-optimal measurements, albeit in a restricted model.
+Our results include the first sublinear-time algorithm for the $\ell_{\infty}/\ell_2$ problem, a popular problem in the literature.
 We suggest future directions and open questions that may be of interest to the computer science community.

-\begin{itemize} \item A natural question is to generalize our results to more general set of valid phases.
+\begin{itemize} \item A natural question is to generalize our results to a more general set of valid phases.
 The difficulty lies in the fact that we can only estimate the phase up to an additive error of $O(\eta)$ using the Law of Cosines, and this would incur a large error if the corresponding heavy hitter has a huge magnitude.

-\item Is it possible to obtain a uniform (``for-all'') $\ell_1/\ell_1$ scheme that runs in $\poly(k, \log n)$ time and uses $\Oh(k \cdot \poly(\log n))$ measurements? \item Is it possible to obtain a uniform guarantee for noiseless signals that runs in $\tilde{\Oh}(k)$ time and uses $\Oh(k)$ measurements?
-Even something that is substantially less than $\Oh(k^2)$ time would be interesting. \item Another question is whether one can achieve almost optimal bounds using structured measurements, one example being local correlation measurements as in \cite{IVW16}.
+\item Is it possible to obtain a uniform guarantee for noiseless signals that runs in $\tilde{\Oh}(k)$ time and uses $\Oh(k)$ measurements?
+Even something that is substantially less than $\Oh(k^2)$ time would be interesting.

+\item Another question is whether one can achieve almost optimal bounds using structured measurements, one example being local correlation measurements as in \cite{IVW16}.
 This would pave the way of tackling the more constrained problem of phase retrieval, where the sensing matrix is the Discrete Fourier Matrix, a problem of great importance in engineering.
 There are numerous directions and open problems in this direction; interested readers can refer to~\cite{jaganathan2015phase,SECCMS15}. \end{itemize}